redhat-imaging/imagefactory/Documentation/QMF.markdown

                 desc = "the address of the object raising this event" name = "event"
                 dtype = SCHEMA_DATA_STRING
-                desc = "string describing the type of event, in this case 'STATUS'" name = "percent_complete"
+                desc = "string describing the type of event, in this case 'PERCENTAGE'" name = "percent_complete"
                 dtype = SCHEMA_DATA_INT
                 desc = "string value of the new status"